 - Noise - relaxing music or informative videos are good, but overwhelming noisiness is not.

-- Decor - tasteful -- even branded -- paint colors and art are nice, but clashing color schemes are not pleasant.
+- Decor - tasteful -- even branded -- paint colors and art are nice, but clashing color schemes are unpleasant.

-- Information - posters and flyers can help convey vital information for local pet owners, but your whole lobby should not become a crowded bulletin board.
+- Information - posters and flyers can help convey vital information to local pet owners, but your whole lobby should not become a crowded bulletin board.

-- Retail - provide useful products for pet health care, but your lobby should not be easily confused with a pet shop -- or worse, a garage sale.
+- Retail - provide valuable products for pet health care, but your lobby should not be easily confused with a pet shop -- or worse, a garage sale.

 Then, drill down to consider the pros and cons of these specific features:

 - A radio - Paying for a satellite service may be safer for quality control, but a broadcast classical or easy-listening station may please your clientele.
-You have to be savvy about these tastes, however, and as with a television, be careful with the noise level.
+However, you must be savvy about these tastes, and as with a television, be careful with the noise level.

-- Flyers, pamphlets, and handouts - Whether for upcoming events, new preventive care recommendations, or missing pets, some of this informative material will inevitably be on display in your waiting area.
-Notice that word “some”; if you have too much paper in your lobby, the messages will drown each other out, and your practice could end up looking messy.
+- Flyers, pamphlets, and handouts - Whether for upcoming events, new preventive care recommendations, or missing pets, some of this informative material will inevitably be displayed in your waiting area.
+Notice the word "some"; if you have too much paper in your lobby, the messages will drown each other out, and your practice could look messy.